Dál nAraidi: Magh Line

 The Dál nAraidi Magh Line, or the Dál nAraidi of Moylinny (modern-Irish Maigh Line, meaning "plain of Line") was the predominant dynasty of the Dál nAraidi.
 It was centered in southern County Antrim, with Ráith Mór its royal seat.
-In the 10th century they are counted as one of twelve tuatha of Ulaid.
+In the 10th century they are counted as one of twelve tuatha (a territory or its people) of Ulaid.
 Line may represent the name of an original population grouping.
 It was also known as Mocu Aridi.

 Their territory at its height spanned southern County Antrim and northern County Down containing the tuatha of Magh Line, Dál mBuinne, and Dál Sailni.
 It was later known as Trian Congaill, meaning the "third of Congal Claen" (Caech), and became an alias for the territory of Clandeboye, named as such after the Clandeboye O'Neill's who conquered the area in the late 14th century.
 By the 10th century Dál mBuinne was counted amongst the twelve tuatha of Ulaid.
 After the Viking era, Dál Sailni and its church at Connor, the principal church of Dál nAraidi was lost to the encroaching Uí Tuirtri.

-The royal seat of the Dál nAraidi Magh Line was Ráith Mór (meaning "great fort", Anglicised as Rathmore), located near Lough Neagh in the civil parish of Donegore.
+The royal seat of the Dál nAraidi Magh Line was Ráith Mór (meaning "great fort", anglicised as Rathmore), located near Lough Neagh in the civil parish of Donegore.
 It is first recorded in the Annals of the Four Masters under the date 680 as Ratha moiré Maighe Line.
-Neighbouring Ráith Mór was Ráith Beag (meaning "little fort", Anglicised as Rathbeg), and is attested location where Áed Dub mac Suibni, king of Dál nAraidi and Ulaid, killed High King Diarmait mac Cerbaill in 565.
+Neighbouring Ráith Mór was Ráith Beag (meaning "little fort", anglicised as Rathbeg), and is attested location where Áed Dub mac Suibni, king of Dál nAraidi and Ulaid, killed High King Diarmait mac Cerbaill in 565.
 By the 16th century Ráith Mór became known as Ráth Mór Mag Ullin, meaning "great fort of the MacQuillans", and was burnt to the ground by Art mac Hugh O'Neill in 1513 after which it was never restored.

 Cráeb Telcha, usually linked to modern-day Crew Hill near Glenavy, was the inauguration site of the Dál Fiatach kings of Ulaid, however it appears to have also been the same for the Dál nAraidi prior to the 9th-century contraction of their territory.

 Magh Cobo (Uí Echach Cobo)

 By the late 8th century, Dál Fiatach expansion had cut off the County Antrim and Down branches of the Cruthin from each other.
 As a result, the County Down branch consolidated into the kingdom of the Uí Echach Cobo, based at Magh Cobo, "the plain of Cobo".
 They were styled as kings of Cuib.
 According to the medieval genealogies they are descended from the Dál nAraidi, though this link is tenuous.
 By the 10th century Uí Echach Cobo was counted amongst the twelve tuatha of Ulaid.

 Uí Echach Cobo's territory formed the basis of the medieval deanery and Norman cantred of Oveh, as well as the diocese of Dromore.
-Their territory was later Anglicised as Iveagh.
+Their territory was later anglicised as Iveagh.
 Their 14th-century expansion formed the basis for the later barony of Iveagh.